-- LFO amount is
+LFO amount is

-- modulated by the active EG. LFO amount is
+modulated by the active EG.

-- modulated by the active LFOx.
+LFO amount is modulated by the active LFOx.

-that is delayed and builds in amplitude as a key is pressed, according to the EG setting for that parameter page.
+Modulate the MASTER PITCH with the dedicated LFO and use the modulation option is to create a vibrato effect that is delayed and builds in amplitude as a key is pressed, according to the EG setting for that parameter page.